-The Society focuses on all aspects of our county’s history and works to protect our heritage and historic environment.
-So historic buildings and ancient churches, documentary research and the landscapes of the past, local history – as well as archaeology and fieldwork – all are within our remit.
-And we’re just as concerned about the present as the past: our members were active in assessing the impact that the HS2 high-speed rail line would have on the county’s historic buildings and landscapes.
-We were formed in 1848, over 170 years ago.
-For details of how to join the Society, see our membership page.
+The Society focuses on all aspects of our historic county, working to protect and record our heritage and historic environment.
+Historic buildings and ancient churches, documentary research and the landscapes of the past, local history – as well as archaeology and fieldwork – all are within our remit.
+We are just as concerned about the present as the past: our members are active in assessing the impact that the HS2 and the Oxford-Cambridge Express Way will have on the county’s historic buildings and landscapes.
+We were formed in 1848, over 170 years ago, our collection is curated by the County Council in the County Museum, Aylesbury [an historic building in shared ownership between the Society and the Council] and at the Centre for Bucks Studies (see LINKS menu above).
+County heritage data can also be accessed via the Bucks and Berks historic environment sites (see LINKS menu).
+For details of how to join the Society, visit our membership page.

 BUCKINGHAMSHIRE SOCIAL HOUSING – FROM ALMSHOUSES TO RIGHT-TO-BUY